usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 ### Fractal Distance Fields

-Many fractals have efficient approximations to their distance fields, allowing them to be rendered in real time.
+Many fractals have efficient approximations of their distance fields, allowing them to be rendered in real-time.
 The derivation is beyond the scope of this article (see the references below for more info), but the results are too mesmerizing to not be featured.
-One example, the Mandlebulb can be found at the top of this page.
+One example is the Mandlebulb, which can be found at the top of this page.

 *insert demo, I'm still working on this part*

-We can also generate our own fractals through clever use of domain repetition and transformations of SDFs.
+We can also generate fractals through clever use of domain repetition and transformations of SDFs.

 *insert demo, I'm still working on this part*

 ## My Implementation

-All that theory is cool, but how do we actually implement it?
+All that theory is cool, but how do we implement it?
 You may have noticed that each pixel on the screen is computed separately from every other pixel, so the most performant implementation would calculate them all concurrently.
 Luckily, modern hardware is highly optimized for exactly this operation.
-You have probably heard of the Graphics Processing Unit (GPU), a part of your computer who's sole job is to run huge parallel processing loads quickly.
-Using the GPU to aid rendering is known as hardware accelerated rendering and enables real-time rendering of complicated scenes.
+You have probably heard of the Graphics Processing Unit (GPU), a part of your computer with the sole job of running huge parallel processing loads.
+Using the GPU to aid rendering is known as hardware-accelerated rendering and enables the real-time rendering of complicated scenes.

 ### Shadertoy